terrabakky/gmapsSigner/README.md

 # gmapsSigner
-Go package for signing Google Maps for Work requests use the client secret key
+Go package for signing Google Maps for Work requests using the client secret key

 Example usage: